From the Executive Director

 In 2004, the State Treasurer worked with the Legislature to create the MSBA as an independent public authority, charged with reforming the former school building program.

-The MSBA has also worked tirelessly to complete 785 audits of the 788 audit backlog inherited from the former program.
+The MSBA has also worked tirelessly to complete the entire 788 audits of the backlog inherited from the former program.
 Our audits have generated over $1.4 billion in savings to state taxpayers.
 We have developed a“Pro-Pay” payment system that promptly audits project invoices and reimburses communities for eligible costs within 15 days of their submission to the MSBA.
 This replaces a system in which communities would wait 10 years to receive their first payment from the state.

 The MSBA is currently in discussions with over 180 school districts about potential new projects ranging from new buildings, renovations, and repairs.
 We will never over-promise and under-deliver on any project that we work on with a district.